pybliometrics-dev/pybliometrics/docs/examples/AffiliationSearch.rst

 Affiliation Search
 ------------------

-:doc:`AffiliationSearch <../reference/scopus.AffiliationSearch>` implements the `Affiliation Search API <https://dev.elsevier.com/documentation/AffiliationSearchAPI.wadl>`_.
+:doc:`AffiliationSearch <../reference/pybliometrics.AffiliationSearch>` implements the `Affiliation Search API <https://dev.elsevier.com/documentation/AffiliationSearchAPI.wadl>`_.
 It performs a query to search for affiliations and then retrieves the records of the query.

 The class is initialized with a search query which you can read about in `Affiliation Search Guide <https://dev.elsevier.com/tips/AffiliationSearchTips.htm>`_.
 Keep in mind that an invalid search query will result in an error.

 .. code-block:: python

-    >>> from scopus import AffiliationSearch
+    >>> from pybliometrics.scopus import AffiliationSearch
     >>> query = "AFFIL(Max Planck Institute for Innovation and Competition Munich)"
     >>> s = AffiliationSearch(query, refresh=True)

 The class mostly serves to provide a list of namedtuples storing information about the affiliation.
-One of them is the affiliation ID which you can use for the `ScopusAffiliation <../reference/scopus.ScopusAffiliation.html>`_ class:
+One of them is the affiliation ID which you can use for the `ScopusAffiliation <../reference/pybliometrics.ScopusAffiliation.html>`_ class:

 .. code-block:: python